Strong Wal-Mart profit trumps bribery probe concerns

 "The turnaround they initiated several quarters ago is starting to show some benefit, it's starting to gain traction.
 But at the end of the day it is still a very challenging backdrop for them," said Walter Stackow, a senior research analyst at Manning & Napier, which owns Wal-Mart shares.

-Stackow cited the financial concerns of Walmart's core customers and the competition Walmart faces from dollar stores and online retailers.
+Stackow cited the economic concerns of Walmart's core customers as well as the competition Walmart faces from dollar stores and online retailers.

-Economic problems, including joblessness, weigh on the world's largest retailer.
-Many of Walmart's U.S. customers are shopping on a paycheck cycle - spending more and buying larger packages of items at the beginning of the month, then buying less-expensive items and smaller packages as money runs low later in the month.
+Economic concerns, led by joblessness, weigh on the world's largest retailer and its shoppers.
+Many Walmart U.S. customers are still shopping on a paycheck cycle - spending more and buying larger packages of items at the beginning of the month, and then buying less-expensive items and smaller packages as money runs low later in the month.

-Wal-Mart's shares closed up 4.l2 percent, or $2.49, at $61.68 on the New York Stock Exchange.
-Thursday's intraday high of $62.50 marked the first time Wal-Mart shares have risen above the $62.45 level, where they closed just before last month's New York Times story.
+Wal-Mart's shares were up 5 percent at $62.16 on Thursday afternoon on the New York Stock Exchange.
+Thursday's intraday high of $62.50 marked the first time Wal-Mart shares have risen above the $62.45 level where they closed just before last month's New York Times story came out.

 PROFIT, SALES TOP EXPECTATIONS

-Wal-Mart earned $3.74 billion, or $1.09 per share, up from $3.40 billion or 97 cents a share a year ago.
-An earlier Easter and warmer weather contributed to the gains, the company said.
+Wal-Mart earned $3.74 billion, or $1.09 per share, up from $3.40 billion or 97 cents a share a year earlier.
+An earlier Easter and warmer weather contributed to the gains, it said.

 Sales rose 8.6 percent to $112.27 billion, ahead of analysts' forecast of $110.54 billion.